 That special sauce

 The special sauce is really what takes this bunless burger recipe to the next level.
-It’s pretty quick and easy to put together, especially if you have a Paleo + Whole30 compliant mayo on hand like Primal Kitchen or Chosen Foods.
-Do yourself a favor and don’t be stingy with the sauce when you put it on.
+It’s pretty quick and easy to put together.
+Our mayo of choice is Primal Kitchen or Chosen Foods.
+And do yourself a favor, don’t be stingy with the sauce when you put it on.
 Slather it all over the burger patty for a truly finger lickin’ burger experience.

 Bunless burger recipe vertical image hands going in to pick up burger